How to Travel the World When You’re a Poor Young Adult

 Meet Some Locals

-With websites like MeetUp and CouchSurfing, it’s easy to meet up with locals, share stories, and tag along with them while they show you their city.
+With websites like MeetUp and Couchsurfing, it’s easy to meet up with locals, share stories, and tag along with them while they show you their city.
 Not the tourist version of the city, but the behind-the-scenes locals-only version of the city.
 I guarantee they will know hundreds of things to do that will cost you little or no money.

 Surprisingly, Couchsurfing isn’t just for sleeping accommodations.
 I met so many people through couchsurfing just by selecting the option, “Wants to Meet Up”.